livepeer/docs/docs/developers/index.md

 > crypto wallet for payments.
 >
 > If you prefer traditional payment rails, you can run Catalyst with a
-> [Livepeer Video Services](https://livepeer.com) API key.
+> [Livepeer Studio](https://livepeer.studio) API key.
 LVS also offers a serverless hosted service
 > with API access to the Livepeer Network.